 For me, a chili recipe had to be able to feed a crowd!

 With 6 out of the 9 people at home being boys with healthy appetites, it was an absolute necessity!
 Plus, I love dishes that make enough for a couple of meals!

 Don't be afraid to make the larger amount, even if your family cannot eat it all at once, it freezes well and you have a ready-made meal!

 How To Make Beef Chili for a Crowd

 The day before:

-Heat oil in a large stock pot.
-Add the onions, garlic and liver – saute until the onions are translucent.
+First, heat oil in a large stockpot.
+Then, add the onions, garlic, and liver.
+Saute until the onions are translucent.